dalvizu/sre-fuji-pingcloud/README.md

 ### AWS problem

 You have been provided an AWS IAM credential.
-You are to take your problem solution and place it in a public website.
-Create this website, registered under a domain name of your choosing, and have the contents of the website include this repository, including git metadata.
+You are to take your problem solution and place an archive of it in a public website.
+Create this website, registered under a domain name of your choosing, using the most appropriate technology you can think of.

+This website must include a zipped archive of your repo with any instructions you wish to provide about how to use or evaluate your submission.

 Please ensure this is not searchable by a search engine.

+Note your website is not required to run any python code or have any sort of API.
+We just want to see how you work with AWS, how you'd build a website with AWS, and how you'd hand off a completed project for others to read and use.

 An infrastructure as code solution is required, using a technology of your choice.